Table of Contents

 Scammers may want to send an email from an account that does not have a public domain name.
 They may try to imitate the company to be more convincing.

-Directing to Login Page
+Directing to the Login Page

 If the email wants you to log in via a link, you should suspect that email.
-Most companies do not offer you to log in via a link because it is suspicious.
+Most of the companies do not offer you to log in via a link because it is suspicious.
 You should go to that website from a new tab and log in from there.

 Poorly Written Emails